Port Monmouth, New Jersey

 Port Monmouth is an unincorporated community and census-designated place (CDP) in Middletown Township, situated on the Raritan Bayshore of northern Monmouth County, New Jersey, United States.
 At the 2020 United States census, the CDP's population was 3,745, a decrease of 73 (−1.9%) from the 2010 census count of 3,818.

 Geography

 Port Monmouth is in northern Monmouth County, in the northwestern part of Middletown Township.
 It is bordered to the east by Belford and to the west by North Middletown.
 Its northern boundary is the shore of Sandy Hook Bay, part of the larger Raritan Bay.
 New Jersey Route 36 forms the southern border of the community.
 Route 36 leads east 4 mi to Atlantic Highlands and west 5 mi to Keyport.

 According to the U.S. Census Bureau, Port Monmouth has an area of 1.34 sqmi, including 1.30 sqmi of land and 0.04 sqmi of water (3.06%).
 Tidal Compton Creek flows northward to Sandy Hook Bay through the east side of the community, while Pews Creek parallels it on the west side.

 Demographics

+Port Monmouth appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 1990 U.S. census.